 by Maura Duffy

-Domestic violence affects about one out of every three women in the U.S. and cause great physical, emotional, and psychological trauma.1 We rightly celebrate the women who are able to overcome the tremendous barriers to leaving abusive relationships as survivors, but disturbingly, many of these women have lasting health problems years—or decades—down the road.
+Domestic violence affects about one out of every three women in the U.S. and causes great physical, emotional, and psychological trauma.1 We rightly celebrate the women who are able to overcome the tremendous barriers to leaving abusive relationships as survivors, but disturbingly, many of these women have lasting health problems years—or decades—down the road.
 There is evidence that women who were in abusive relationships often have chronic health conditions such as lower back pain, headaches, memory loss, difficulty sleeping, depression, diabetes, asthma, and digestive disease.
 Unfortunately, many women never realize that their health conditions are related to their past abusive relationships, and neither do their doctors.

 A recent study conducted by the Verizon Foundation interviewed over 1,000 American women and found that women who reported any kind of domestic violence had higher rates of chronic health conditions than women who had experienced no domestic violence.
 Forty four percent of the women surveyed admitted to experiencing some type of domestic violence including physical abuse, emotional abuse, sexual abuse, and economic abuse.
 While 77% of women overall suffer from a chronic health condition, that proportion jumps to 88% for women who have experienced sexual abuse and 81% for women who have experienced any form of domestic violence, both statistically significant increases.2